christianspecht/blog/src/content/posts/2016-10-09-jekyll-dynamic-tree-menu-show-the-whole-menu-at-once/index.md

 ---
-layout: post
 title: "Jekyll dynamic tree menu: show the whole menu at once"
-date: 2016/10/09 17:14:00
+date: 2016-10-09T17:14:00
 tags:
 - jekyll
 externalfeeds: 1
 ---

-Over two years ago, I wrote a blog post about [building a dynamic tree menu with Jekyll]({% post_url 2014-06-13-building-a-pseudo-dynamic-tree-menu-with-jekyll %}).
+Over two years ago, I wrote a blog post about [building a dynamic tree menu with Jekyll]({{< ref "/posts/2014-06-13-building-a-pseudo-dynamic-tree-menu-with-jekyll/index.md" >}}).

 Now I received an e-mail from Viesturs K, with a question about this post: